We, the Nez Perce people, call ourselves Nimi'ipuu, which means

 the "real people" or "we the people."

-was the tule mat-covered, double lean-to long house.
-The principal
+dwelling was the tule mat-covered, double lean-to long house.
+The

-dwelling switched from tule mat-covered long house to a conical structure (tipi)
+principal dwelling switched from tule mat-covered long house to a conical

-by the 1800's.
-Tule is a long thin reed that when wet slightly increases
+structure (tipi) by the 1800's.
+Tule is a long thin reed that when wet

-The southern neighbors also referred to Nimi'ipuu as "Khouse eaters"
+flow and circulate.
+The southern neighbors also referred to Nimi'ipuu as "Khouse

-"Nez Perce" was given to us through an interpreter with the 1805 Lewis
+The name "Nez Perce" was given to us through an interpreter with

-and Clark expedition.
-The French Canadians interpreted the meaning as
+the 1805 Lewis and Clark expedition.
+The French Canadians interpreted the

-"Pierced Nose."
-However this cultural practice was not common to
+meaning as "Pierced Nose."
+However this cultural practice was not common